jblindsay/whitebox-tools/readme.txt

   out to identify the k nearest neighbours.
 This can be preferable for cases where the point density varies significantly in the data set, e.g. in the case of terrestrial LiDAR point clouds.
+- The MinimumBoundingBox tool has been modified to take an optional minimization criteria, including minimum box area, length, width, or perimeter.
 - Fixed a bug that resulted in a 0.5 m offset in the positioning of interpolated grids.